joeysudo/E-commerce-Website-with-Wordpress/README.md

     WordPress](https://docs.docker.com/compose/wordpress/)

-If you are asked the connection info (FTP credentials) dueing install new plugin, Put the following code on your wp-config.php, which is under the wordpress folder
+If you are asked the connection info (FTP credentials) dueing install new plugin, Put the following code on your wp-config.php, which is under the wordpress folder: define('FS_METHOD', 'direct');

-/* That's all, stop editing!
-Happy blogging. */ define('FS_METHOD', 'direct');